We will achieve this by focusing on the following areas:

 We will work with the public, partners and stakeholders to improve our practice by inviting scrutiny, inspections and seeking feedback to enhance our collective service.
 Being open and transparent about what worked well and areas for improvement.

-We will work with industry leads to maximise the use of technology to support victims, improve our service and ensure that victims and witnesses receive a prompt and effective response, in line with national requirements set by the government, Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) and College of Policing.
+We will work with industry leads to maximise the use of technology to support victims, improve our service and ensure that victims and witnesses receive a prompt and effective response, in line with national requirements set by the government, His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) and College of Policing.

 We will work with the Office of the Police and Crime Commissioner following the enquiry into violence against women and girls, to capture the learning and work with stakeholders to build safer, stronger communities as a result.